fkresna/blackJack/README.md

 You will be creating a Black Jack card game that will consist of 2 players, the dealer and ONE player.

-To initiate the game, you will ask th player how many decks they would like to play with.
+To initiate the game, you will ask the player how many decks they would like to play with.

 The game will have 4 controls: